-This Policy provides a definition and information related to Administrative Costs and limitations to their expenditure as set forth and defined in the Workforce Innovation and Opportunity Act (WIOA) 20 CFR Part 683.215.
-The City has implemented this policy and established a lower administrative costs cap for all its WIOA- and other Workforce-related- funded service providers.
+This Policy provides a definition and information related to administrative costs and limitations to their expenditure as set forth and defined in the Workforce Innovation and Opportunity Act (WIOA) 20 CFR Part 683.215.
+The City has implemented this policy and established a lower administrative costs cap for all its WIOA and other workforce-related programs.